DionKill/ps4-linux-tutorial/docs/postinstall.md

 ```bash
 sudo pacman -Syu lib32-mesa-ps4 mesa-ps4 lib32-libdrm-ps4 libdrm-ps4 xf86-video-amdgpu-ps4
 ```

-If it asks you to remove pre-existing packages, do it, as that's exactly what we're trying to do.

 Now you should have up-to-date drivers.
 If you want to, you can also go to the [DIY section](distrodiy) and make them from the AUR or from scratch!
 :::